-If you are overseas and have access to the Department of State pouch mail, you may send your claims in care of Department of State, Washington, DC 20520.
+If you are outside the United States and have access to the Department of State pouch mail, you may send your claims in care of Department of State, Washington, DC 20520.
 Note: Do not use this address if you are in the United States.
 It will delay your claim.